Many thanks to our esteemed panel of energy management experts who served on the 2021 selection committee.

 He co-authored several publications on energy management and ISO 50001, chaired several workshops and seminars and held numerous presentations on energy management and energy efficiency.

-Liam McLaughlin is the Chief Technical Officer with GEN Europe, an independent energy efficiency and energy management systems consultancy with offices in Ireland and Spain.
-He has worked in energy efficiency for the past 25 years, initially as an energy manager in industry and since 2001 as an independent consultant.
-He works with large energy using clients in industry, commerce and the public sector internationally.
+Liam McLaughlin is the Chief Executive Officer with GEN Europe, an independent energy management systems and decarbonisation consultancy with offices in Ireland and Spain.
+He has worked in energy efficiency for over 30 years, initially as an energy manager in industry and since 2001 as an independent consultant.
+He works with large energy consuming clients in industry, commerce and the public sector internationally.

 His background is in energy engineering but has specialised in energy management systems and ISO 50001 in recent years.
-He is a member of the ISO committee that wrote ISO 50001.
+He is a member of the ISO TC301, participating in developing ISO 50001 and its supporting standards.
 He is the lead international expert with the United Nations Industrial Development Organisation (UNIDO) on energy management systems.
-He also works on training and development with ISO on ISO 50001.
-He has published 2 guide books on energy management system implementation, one with UNIDO and the other for ISO/ITC/UNIDO.

-He has spoken on the topics of energy management and energy performance measurement at a number of international conferences, including in over 25 countries in Europe, Asia, Africa and North and South America.
+He has spoken on the topics of energy management and energy performance measurement at a number of international conferences in over 25 countries in Europe, Asia, Africa and North and South America.

 Graduated in European Union Policies at the University of Padua Faculty of Political Sciences with an experimental thesis on the energy policies of the European Union, Emanuele has been a consultant to Confindustria Veneto and member of the technical committee for the drafting of the Energy Plan of the Veneto region.
 Since 2012, he has been working for SOGESCA - consultancy and engineering company active since 1986.
 He has developed and implemented 8 European Projects funded by the Intelligent Energy Europe, Horizon 2020 and LIFE programs supporting over 70 Municipalities in the implementation of the Sustainable Energy Action Plans (Covenant of Mayor EU initiative).
 He is an Energy Management Systems Expert trained by the British Standard Institution in the development and implementation of Energy Management Systems (ISO 50001:2011 and ISO 50001:2018).
 He has supported 8 Italian municipalities in the ISO 50001 certification.
 Since 2016, he has collaborated with the University of Padua as an external teacher of the Master "European integration: European policies and planning."